Debt Camel

 What sort of car finance do you have?

-• you may have a lease, where you aren’t buying the car at all.
-These may be called contract hire or Personal Contract Hire (PCH);
+- a lease, where you aren’t buying the car at all.
+This may be called contract hire or Personal Contract Hire (PCH).
+The VT and Time Order sections discussed on this page do not apply to leases.

-• you may have an unsecured loan, perhaps from your bank.
-This isn’t “car finance” at all – here you own the car and the loan is just a normal loan, not a priority debt.
+- an unsecured loan, perhaps from your bank.
+Here you own the car and the loan is just a normal loan, not a priority debt.
+This page isn’t relevant because your car is not at risk even if you stop paying the loan;

-• you may have a business contract.
+- a business contract.
 This article doesn’t cover these.
-See Covid: ‘I don’t want them to take my cab’ for an example of a business debt and talk to Business Debtline for advice on this.
+Talk to Business Debtline for advice on this.

 If you aren’t sure, talk to a debt adviser as it makes a big difference to the options that you have.